 3. Why has she not felt compelled to ACQUIRE the new Dewey for her own library, since the update has been available for six months?

 This raises several other issues of professionalism that I hadn't intended to address, much less upon which to riff, but really.
-SPL was the first library in the NIC consortium to catalog DDC22.
+My library was the first library in the NIC consortium to catalog DDC22.
 Does that mean that no other library in NIC has it?
 Or have they just not cataloged it yet?
 Or do they not intend to catalog it?
 And for all of our (i.e. the consortium's, and especially the cataloging group's) bitching about specificity and accuracy, what are they doing using an old classification system?
 Particularly some of the more vehement (read: blowhardish) members of the group?!

 In her response to the email message, my Head Banana wrote that we would not be able to send our Deweys for the workshop.
 The implication was that the other library should buy its own.